 From then until the late Ming Dynasty in the mid-17th century, Chinese history books recorded more than 100 sunspots.

-Furthermore, they also took note of other phenomena concerning the sun, such as solar prominences and coronas.
+Additionally, they also noted other sun phenomena, such as solar prominences and coronas.

-The first record of a solar prominence has been found in a tortoiseshell inscription, which describes "three suddenly bursting fires eating a chunk of the sun".
+The first record of a solar prominence was recorded on a tortoiseshell inscription, which describes "three suddenly bursting fires eating a chunk of the sun."

-According to statistics, sunspots occur in a cycle every 11.33 years on average, which is in conformity with ancient Chinese documents and once again testifies to the fact that records of sunspots made by ancient Chinese people are a very valuable astronomical legacy.
+According to statistics, sunspots occur in a cycle every 11.33 years on average, which conforms with ancient Chinese documents and once again testifies that records of sunspots made by the Chinese are a valuable astronomical legacy.